 And of course, although the mentor will be happy to explore obstacles to success as well as ideas for growth and development, they cannot take responsibility for your business.

 Am I eligible to apply?

 This criteria is intended to focus the limited support resource on where we think it will be most effective.
-However, it is not set in stone, so if you think your creative business would benefit from our support I would encourage you to get in touch and make the case!
+However, it is not set in stone, so if you think your creative business would benefit from our support we would encourage you to get in touch and make the case!

 Nicky Curtis – Business Mentor

 Nicky Curtis has a practical grasp of the pressures small businesses face, and the constraints of public sector working – from the inside.
 Having started her own business in her 20s she has a varied and hands on background.

 Nicky has spent the last 10 years developing the local agency – Solent Creatives.
 Her skill and passion for developing creative businesses in the local area are a great asset to Creative Growth South.